Technical Diploma│Beaver Dam, Fond du Lac, West Bend Campuses

 Credits:

-State Licensure Disclosure: Moraine Park’s Nursing Assistant program prepares students to obtain the educational requirements for licensure to be employed/practice in the state of Wisconsin.
-No determination has been made if the curriculum matches the educational requirements for preparation, examinations, or licensure for other states.
+Moraine Park’s Nursing Assistant program prepares students to obtain the educational requirements for certification to be employed/practice in the state of Wisconsin.
+No determination has been made if the curriculum matches the educational requirements for preparation, examinations, or certification for other states.
 Visit the Accreditation page for more details about accreditation.

 High school dual credit provides high school students the opportunity to earn college credit while in high school, without leaving their high school classroom.
 The courses are taught by certified high school instructors using technical college curriculum, grading policies and textbooks.